Skip to content

 Changing the Atmosphere:

-Many of us grew up with negative labels, and I know, first hand, how difficult it can be to temper discouraging comments.
-However, with practice, you will find that embracing words of encouragement will change the atmosphere of the learning environment and your students will embrace the learning process with confidence and enthusiasm.
+Many of us grew up with negative labels, and I know, firsthand, how difficult it can be to temper discouraging comments.
+However, with practice, you will find that embracing words of encouragement will change the atmosphere of the learning environment, and your students will embrace the learning process with confidence and enthusiasm.

 In addition, providing a safe place where students feel comfortable evaluating their mishaps with cutesy terms such as oopsy doodle and What? will guide classroom strategies that nurture individual success.

-Cheers, Dr. Erica Warren
+Cheers, Erica

 Dr. Erica Warren is the author, illustrator, and publisher of multisensory educational materials at Good Sensory Learning.
 She is also the director of Learning to Learn and Learning Specialist Courses.